 Del's Ride and Trail Run begins and ends at Sleepy Hollow Inn, Ski and Bike Center in Huntington, VT.
-Participants will be rewarded with spectacular single track, steep technical climbs and epic descents. $75 minimum fundraising goal for ride and run.
-Register now!
+Participants will be rewarded with spectacular single track, steep technical climbs and epic descents. $75 minimum fundraising goal for ride and run, $25 minimum donation for kids activities.
+All participants get a Del’s Ride T-shirt.

 This new 10-mile loop will be the first half of the Del's ride loop: it rides through Sleepy Hollow terrain that is more down than up, crosses through Hinesburg Town Forest and up and over the Carse network of trails.
 Shuttles will be provided back to the event site from bottom of The Crucible.